Rickcau/sk-python-api/README.md

 # sk-python-api

+## local.settings.json.bak
+You will need to rename this file to local.settings.json before running **func start**

 ## test_sk.py
 This file is for testing SK and make sure the calls are working before trying to use them from the Python Azure Function.